HackingGate/verbose-sniffle/README.md

 ## Overall design

-The app uses recent Swift/SwiftUI, with MVVM pattern and
+The code uses recent Swift/SwiftUI, with MVVM pattern and seperate FickrBackend in SPM.

 ## Prerequisites